Four Dangerous Signs That You Will Miss Your Sales Targets This Year

 Three – Your follow-up on sales leads and opportunities is done by pure heart or brute force.

 Not all sales opportunities and leads are born equal.
 Some will close during the current fiscal year and will help a sales team reach its sales target; some will not.
-Considering that just 2 % of sales are made on the first contact, and 80 % of sales are made on the fifth to twelfth contact, the follow-up plays a critical part.
+Since Key Account Managers close just 2 % of their sales in the first contact and 80 % on the fifth to twelfth, a systematic follow-up plays a critical part.
 Unfortunately, most of the B2B sales teams rely solely either on their hunches or on brute force.

 Following sales opportunities by pure instinct might work on some isolated cases, but is extremely inefficient on the whole.
 Not everyone on a sales team has the same experience and certainly not the same hunches.
 The sales team will never be able to follow up on open deals consistently.
 This unreliable method brings sales leader to another bad option: brute force.